gvwilson/thirdbit/fiction/iffy/index.md

 Governor Stern pivoted to face him.
 "Really?"
-His eyes had the same sparkle as Doctor Johel's, but in that underground room it was ominous instead of magical.
+His eyes had the same sparkle as Doctor Johel's, but it seemed ominous instead of magical.

 "Really."
 Wales straightened up with a wince.